orchy-mfe/orchy-doc/docs/documentation/wc-configuration/wc-configuration.md

 The orchy configuration is divided in two fields: `microPages` and `common`.

-Here is a full example of configuration that we will explore in the next pages.
+Here is a full example of the configuration that we are going to explore in the next pages.

 ```json
 {